What Vaccines Do Indoor Cats Need?

 Symptoms include loss of appetite, fever, coughing, sneezing, and ocular (eye) problems, such as excessive tear production.
 Current vaccinations limit the severity of this disease but do not prevent spreading.

 Rabies: This disease is typically found in outdoor animals, such as foxes, wild dogs, raccoons, bats, and birds.
 It is carried like a virus in an infected animal’s saliva through bites which spread to infected wounds and membranes.
 Outdoor cats that fight with infected animals can catch this virulent disease in this way.
 Humans can develop Rabies after being bitten by an infected cat.

-Symptoms include aggression, disorientation, restlessness or lethargy, and generally unusual behavior.
-Rabies vaccinations in cats are usually extremely effective and are necessary for human safety as well as for your cat.
+Symptoms include aggression, disorientation, restlessness or lethargy, and generally unusual behaviour.
+Rabies vaccinations in cats are usually extremely effective and necessary for human safety and your cat.